Penzance, UK Guide

 Day Trips

-Approximately 30 minutes by train or car Marazion is a charming coastal town with a stunning view of St Michael's Mount, a tidal island topped by a medieval castle and church.
+Approximately 45 minutes by car Marazion is a charming town with a stunning view of St Michael's Mount, a tidal island topped by a medieval castle and church.
 Walk across the causeway at low tide or take a boat to the island and explore the castle, gardens, and village.
-Enjoy the sandy beach and the views of Mount's Bay.

 Approximately 15 minutes by car or bus The Minack Theatre is an open-air theatre carved into the cliffs overlooking the Atlantic Ocean.
-Experience a performance with the stunning backdrop of the sea, or take a tour of the theatre and learn about its fascinating history.
-The surrounding gardens are also worth exploring, with their exotic plants and breathtaking views.
+It's a unique and unforgettable venue for a performance, or simply to explore the stunning gardens and enjoy the breathtaking views.

-Approximately 30 minutes by car or bus St. Ives
+Approximately 30 minutes by car or bus Newlyn

 Travel Time